 Check out this video by Relaxing WALKER:

-Recommended places outside Tel Aviv
+Recommended day trips from Tel Aviv

 Tel Aviv lies on the Coastal Plain and is often referred to as “the center of Israel.”
 Jerusalem is only 40 minutes away by train.
 Here are some more suggestions for day trips outside Tel Aviv:

-- Caesarea National Park: Only 1-hour by bus, Caesarea National Park is a magnificent archeological site with relics from the Roman-Byzantine time, about 2000 years ago.
+- Caesarea National Park: Only 1 hour by bus, Caesarea National Park is a magnificent archeological site with relics from the Roman-Byzantine time, about 2000 years ago.
 It was once one of the main port cities in the ancient world.
 Read more about it in my post – A Walk Through Ancient Caesarea.

 - Bnei Brak: About half an hour by bus, you’ll reach Bnei Brak, the largest ultra-orthodox city in Israel.
 In Bnei Brak, you can learn more about the ultra-orthodox way of life and taste some Jewish dishes.
 Read more about it in my post – Bnei Brak: A Glimpse into the Ultra-Orthodox World.